andxwang/shortest-flights/README.md

 to run the project.

-The terminal will prompt you to enter a start point for the BFS which can be any integer below 14,110.
+The terminal will prompt you to enter a start point for the BFS which can be an airport code in all caps.

 For the shortest path, the terminal will prompt you to enter a start and end point as an airport code in all caps.
 This code is the IATA code of the airports of your choosing.